TLeconte/acarsdec/README.md

 All formats supported by libsndfile can be processed.

 ```
- --sndfile <file>	decode from <file>, which must be a libsndfile supported format and sampled at a multiple of 12.5kHz
+ --sndfile <file>	decode from <file>, which must be a libsndfile supported format and sampled at a multiple of 12kHz
 ```

 To decode raw audio, extra parameters must be provided.
 Example:

 ```
- --sndfile <file>,subtype=<N>	decode single-channel raw in libsndfile-supported <N> subtype from <file> sampled at 12.5KHz.
+ --sndfile <file>,subtype=<N>	decode single-channel raw in libsndfile-supported <N> subtype from <file> sampled at a multiple of 12KHz.
 ```

 For raw audio, the sample rate multiplier can be adjusted using `-m`.
 See `--sndfile help` for more details.